lenorix/lenorix.github.io/software-development-barcelona.md

 ---
 permalink: software-development-barcelona.html
 title: lenorix | Custom Software Development in Barcelona
-description: Leading software development company specializing in local and remote business solutions.
-Expert team creating custom apps and enterprise software with a local touch.
-Professional developers ready to transform your business with modern technology.
-Local presence, global standards.
+description: Experts in Barcelona creating custom apps and enterprise solutions.
+Local presence, global standards and modern technology to transform your business.
 ---

 Our team, in the iconic city known for the Sagrada Familia, collaborates with businesses in the area to transform complex problems into intuitive digital solutions.
 With a strong focus on innovation and excellence, we help companies streamline their operations and unlock new opportunities.
 We are a specialist in the development of web applications and custom software, safe, efficient and without restrictions on functionalities.